Piotr1215/cloudrumble/docs/tacos.md

 Besides interesting features mentioned above I also have a quite a lot concerns with other things.
 There is no support for PR automation with AzDO yet <https://docs.env0.com/docs/plan-on-pull-request> .
 It doesn’t provide access to statefiles, they are being managed somehow behind the scene.
 I also haven’t found any option to integrate with terraform CLI, so it seems it doesn’t support classic remote run like TFC or Scalr.
 Documentation is not providing enough details.

-Pricing model <https://www.env0.com/pricing> is going from charging per environment in basic tier to charging per maximum amount of applies per month in the business tier.
-Only that tier supports self-hosted agents, but it looks quite pricey and inflexible to me.
-With 200 applies per month it costs 1199 USD.

 ### Spacelift

 <https://spacelift.io/> same as Env0 has TACOS capabilities but it’s also pretty different than TFC or Scalr, but in different way than Env0.
 It’s also somehow closer to general purpose CI/CD systems and it’s probably the most customizable TACOS.
-Beside terraform it also supports Pulumi and plan to support also CloudFormation, Ansible and ARM templates was announced.
+Beside terraform it also supports Pulumi and plan to support also CloudFormation, Ansible and ARM templates were announced.
 It wants to provide wrapper and similar user experience regardless to chosen “backend” technology.

 Regarding customizations it also offers Custom workflows <https://docs.spacelift.io/concepts/stack/stack-settings#customizing-workflow> where shell scripts can be added before and after terraform plan, destroy, etc. But it also supports Customized runner image <https://docs.spacelift.io> /integrations/docker#customizing-the-runner-image where practically anything can be added to Docker image.
 Also arbitrary files can be mounted to the run container.
 But these files must be uploaded to Spacelift first.